9 Cleaning Data in R

 # Select the name, city, and city_actual cols

-## name city city_actual
+select(name, city, city_actual)## name city city_actual

 ## 1 apple pan the llos angeles los angeles